Herr, wenn die stolzen Feinde schnauben, BWV 248 VI: History

+For the oratorio, the libretto by an unknown author followed the nativity of Jesus from the Gospel of Matthew, interspersed with reflecting texts for recitatives and arias, and stanzas from two Lutheran hymns.

+Bach led the first performances with the Thomanerchor at the two main churches of Leipzig on 6 January 1735.

 Cantata fragment BWV 248 VI a

 BWV 248 VI a, also indicated as BWV 248a, is a fragment of a cantata, transmitted without text, the opening chorus of which Bach likely borrowed from So kämpfet nur, ihr muntern Töne, BWV 1160, one of his secular cantatas.
 Picander wrote the libretto of the BWV 1160 cantata (also known as BWV Anh.
 10), which otherwise, that is, apart from the likely borrowed opening chorus, survived without music.
 It was first performed on 25 August 1731, for the birthday of Joachim Friedrich von Flemming.

 The cantata transmitted in the BWV 248a fragment, consisting of four revised performance parts in the bundle of contemporary performance material for BWV 248 VI, is a sacred cantata for Michaelmas (29 September), likely first performed in 1734.
 While nothing more survives of the Michaelmas cantata as such, the four revised performance parts show that most of its music, including the music of its opening chorus and recitatives, was parodied in Part VI of the Christmas Oratorio.